plantbreeding/brapi-Java-ProdServer/README.md

-# BrAPI Java Spring-Boot Test Server
+# BrAPI Java Test Server

 ## Server Usage
 This server implements all BrAPI calls.
 It is backed by a custom database with dummy data.